Employee Engagement Survey Research 101

 There are many cases where temperature is an important indicator of physical condition, such as checking the temperature outside before deciding how to dress and having your doctor take your temperature to determine if you have a fever.

-To remove the guesswork and measure how engaged and satisfied an organization's employees are, the temperature of an organization needs to be taken.
+To remove the guesswork and measure how engaged and satisfied an organization's employees are, the temperature of an organization by means of a well-designed employee survey needs to be taken.
 Annual revenues, profits, the share price, certainly help indicate the health of a company but without measuring the temperature of the organization's "human capital", the company's health may be at risk.
 Extensive evidence shows that how employees feel about their jobs strongly influences the performance of an organization.

 And what is the best way of taking the temperature of an organization's human capital?
 We believe that the best approach is to measure overall job satisfaction because: